awslabs/aws-sdk-swift/reference/0.x/AWSTranscribe/TranscribeClientProtocol.md

 func getCallAnalyticsCategory(input: GetCallAnalyticsCategoryInput, completion: @escaping (ClientRuntime.SdkResult<GetCallAnalyticsCategoryOutputResponse, GetCallAnalyticsCategoryOutputError>) -> Void)
 ```

-### getCallAnalyticsJob(input:​completion:​)
+### getCallAnalyticsJob(input:completion:)

 Returns information about a call analytics job.
-To see the status of the job, check the
-CallAnalyticsJobStatus field.
-If the status is COMPLETED, the job
-is finished and you can find the results at the location specified in the TranscriptFileUri
-field.
-If you enable personally identifiable information (PII) redaction, the redacted transcript appears
-in the RedactedTranscriptFileUri field.
+To see the status of the job, check the CallAnalyticsJobStatus field.
+If the status is COMPLETED, the job is finished and you can find the results at the location specified in the TranscriptFileUri field.
+If you enable personally identifiable information (PII) redaction, the redacted transcript appears in the RedactedTranscriptFileUri field.

 ``` swift
 func getCallAnalyticsJob(input: GetCallAnalyticsJobInput, completion: @escaping (ClientRuntime.SdkResult<GetCallAnalyticsJobOutputResponse, GetCallAnalyticsJobOutputError>) -> Void)
 ```

-### getMedicalTranscriptionJob(input:​completion:​)
+### getMedicalTranscriptionJob(input:completion:)

 Returns information about a transcription job from Amazon Transcribe Medical.
-To see the status of the job, check the
+To see the status of the job, check the TranscriptionJobStatus field.
-TranscriptionJobStatus field.
 If the status is COMPLETED, the job is finished.
-You
-find the results of the completed job in the TranscriptFileUri field.
+You find the results of the completed job in the TranscriptFileUri field.

 ``` swift
 func getMedicalTranscriptionJob(input: GetMedicalTranscriptionJobInput, completion: @escaping (ClientRuntime.SdkResult<GetMedicalTranscriptionJobOutputResponse, GetMedicalTranscriptionJobOutputError>) -> Void)
 ```

-### getMedicalVocabulary(input:​completion:​)
+### getMedicalVocabulary(input:completion:)

 Retrieves information about a medical vocabulary.